Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Disbursement of Awards

-Institutional scholarships and loans, as well as Federal Perkins Loans, are credited to the student's account as soon as possible, but may take up to two weeks after the term commences.
+Institutional scholarships and loans are credited to the student's account as soon as possible, but may take up to two weeks after the term commences.

 Federal Direct Stafford Loans and Federal Direct Grad PLUS Loans are disbursed at least twice a year by check or electronic funds transfer directly from the lender.
 Refunds are disbursed on the Friday before classes commence each semester.